CBD vs CBG: The effects, benefits, strains, and best products

 CBD and CBG can be extracted from hemp using a variety of superfluid liquid solvents to draw them out of the plant and into a solution.
 The liquid solution is later evaporated, leaving the concentrated CBD and CBG behind.
 But not every method is as effective or natural as the next.

 For example, butane solvents have been shown to leave toxic residue behind.
-That’s why the team at Medical Mike’s carefully sources high quality hemp CBD processors in New York, Vermont, and Colorado that use the most natural and effective hemp extraction methods.
+That’s why the team at Medical Mike’s carefully sources high quality hemp CBD processors in upstate New York that use the most natural and effective organic hemp extraction methods.
 This allows us to obtain the cleanest, most potent CBD CBG products to launch in our new Reserve line.

 Our upcoming full spectrum blend, which contains 1,000 mg CBD and 1,000 mg CBG will be extracted via CO2.
 CO2 extraction is one the most advanced methods because it produces the highest yields without losing hemp’s array of delicate compounds–including volatile terpenes.
 CO2 hemp extraction is also one the safest methods, because it doesn’t leave behind any residual solvents that are toxic to your body.